Cris Dishman: After football

 On May 20, 2018, Dishman joined the Montreal Alouettes as part of the Canadian Football League CFL to coach the defensive backs.

 On June 1, 2019, Dishman was named the defensive backs coach for the New York Guardians of the XFL.

-On July 1, 2020, Dishman was named the defensive backs coach for IMG Academy in Bradenton, FL.
+On July 1, 2020, Dishman was named the defensive backs coach for IMG Academy in Bradenton, Florida.

 In March 2022, Dishman was named the defensive coordinator and defensive backs coach for the New Jersey Generals of the USFL.

 Dishman was officially hired by the Vegas Vipers on September 13, 2022 In summer 2024, Dishman was named Head Coach at Texas Southern University.